PHOTOS: Inside A North Korea That Is Changing — But At Its Own Pace

 toggle caption

-North Korean men — one a journalist and the other a government minder for a foreign journalist — walk inside the entrance to a cosmetics factory showroom in Pyongyang.
+North Korean men — one a journalist and the other a government minder for a foreign journalist — walk inside the entrance to a cosmetics factory showroom in Pyongyang

 David Guttenfelder for NPR